l0neaadil/HTML_CSS_projects/03_Kotheir/README.md

 https://l0neaadil.github.io/HTML_CSS_projects/03_Kotheir

 #### Loading...
 The work on the project is still going on.
-It may take time to load the page.
+First time the site may not load properly.

 <table>